jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 ## Proposed Solutions

 ### - Use the RDS Multi AZ
+Pros:
+- Syncronous Replication for instant db consistency at failover (hot standby) and minimal db downtime
+- One DNS Name across all standby replicas eliminates application intervention
+- 3 levels of failover: 1)vpc network, 2) db or ebs crashes, or 3) AZ unavailibility.

+Cons:
+- Zero HA when AWS Region fails
+- Likely Doubles cost of RDS for each hot replica, and the network traffic to sync data.
+- Not a scaling solution

 ### - Use RDS Rread Replicas
+It is possible to failover with read replicas.
+- Pros:

+- Cons:
 ### - Migrate to Aurora RDS Service
+- Pros:
+- Cons:

 #### Decision
-We will apply the RDS Multi AZ architecture to add high availability to our RDS production instances.
+We will apply the RDS Multi AZ architecture to add high availability to our RDS production instances as it is the recommended best practice to adding HA to RDS.